 Difference between intolerance and malabsorption

-Fructose is absorbed in the small intestine by a specific transporter called GLUT 5.
-This transporter carries fructose from the small intestine to the bloodstream, where it is then metabolized in the liver.
-Another transporter, GLUT 2, is responsible for transporting sugars such as glucose or galactose.
+When you eat foods containing fructose, this natural sugar is absorbed in the small intestine through a specific transporter called GLUT 5.
+This transporter moves fructose into the bloodstream, where it’s later processed by the liver.
+Another transporter, known as GLUT 2, helps absorb other sugars such as glucose and galactose.

 Types of fructose intolerance